Western shovelnose snake

 The western shovel-nosed snake (Chionactis occipitalis) is a small species of snake of the family Colubridae.

 Description

-A small (11-17 in.) snake with alternating bands of orange and tan on cream or tan on cream.
+A small (11 - 17 inch) snake with alternating bands of orange and tan on cream or tan on cream.
 Less commonly specimens have been documented as having black bands on white.
 The snout is usually cream to light yellow and has a noticeable point to assist in digging.
 The small black eyes are covered by a black mask.
 The western shovel-nosed snake is distinguished from the similar looking coral snake, by the yellow snout and lack of full banding around the belly.
 A similar species, the Sonoran Shovel-nosed Snake has less than 20 bands on its body.

 Geographic Range

 The snake is found in the United States (Arizona, California, Nevada) and Mexico.
 The snake is primarily found in Sonoran Desert scrub or Mojave Desert scrub.

 Diet

-The western shovel-nosed snake feeds on a variety of invertebrates including insects, spiders, and scorpions.
+The western shovel-nosed snake feeds on a variety of invertebrates including insects, spiders, centipedes, and scorpions.
 They have been documented eating the eggs of other reptiles.